xaaha/tldrnotes/src/content/notes/postgresql-with-podman.md

 ## Comprehensive Note on using PostgreSQL with Podman (Container)

 Recently I needed to use different version of `PostgreSQL` on the same machine.
-While I found several way to version control PostgreSQL, they weren't an elegent solution.
+While I found several ways to version control PostgreSQL, they weren't an elegant solution.
 So, I decided to use container (podman in this case) to use different version of PostgreSQL.

 ## 1. Setting Up PostgreSQL with Podman